OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 * By using a standalone library, like a Jar in an Android project that is getting included into the APK.
 * By using a full SDK.

-Some 3rd party libraries can be automatically integrated into the App through a wizard within the IDE.
-When talking to developers it should be shared to them that it’s actually necessary to have a look at the diff on the project source code before and after the library was installed through the IDE and what changes have been made to the code base.

-The source code should be checked for API calls or functions provided by the 3rd party library, but also the permissions.
-It need to be verified that no unnecessary permissions are granted for the 3rd  party library.
-All requests made  to the external service should be analyzed if any sensitive information is embedded into them.

 ### OWASP Mobile Top 10
 M7 - Client Code Quality